 The book is heavily steeped in research with Neil and his team studying more than 35,000 sales calls made by 10,000 salespeople in 23 countries to understand sales performances.
 The book imparts knowledge on why traditional sales methods developed for small consumer sales, just won’t work for large sales and why conventional selling methods are doomed to fail in major sales.
 It will enable readers to produce sky-rocketing sales performances and dramatically increase their major sales.

-The book provides details on the stages of a sales call, breakdown of classic closing techniques and their effectiveness, the right way to obtain commitment from customers, how to uncover and develop buyer’s needs, the SPIN framework and handling objections.
+The book provides details on the stages of a sales call, breakdown of classic closing techniques and their effectiveness, the right way to obtain a commitment from customers, how to uncover and develop buyer’s needs, the SPIN framework and handling objections.
 SPIN strategy is an acronym that relates to four kinds of sales questions that can motivate a sales prospect to buy.

 - Situation Questions – Understand the facts and background of the buyer’s current situation

 - Problem Questions – Understand the buyer’s difficulties that your product or service can resolve